Embed Code

 A chromosome and its packaged long strand of DNA unraveled.
 The DNA's base pairs encode genes, which provide functions.
 A human DNA can have up to 500 million base pairs with thousands of genes.

-Most biological traits occur under the combined influence of polygenes (a set of different genes) and gene–environment interactions.
+Some biological traits occur under the combined influence of polygenes (a set of different genes) and gene–environment interactions.
 Some genetic traits are instantly visible, such as eye color or the number of limbs, others are not, such as blood type, the risk for specific diseases, or the thousands of basic biochemical processes that constitute life.
 A gene can acquire mutations in its sequence, leading to different variants, known as alleles, in the population.
-These alleles encode slightly different versions of a gene, which may cause different phenotypical traits.
-Genes evolve due to natural selection or survival of the fittest and genetic drift of the alleles.
+These alleles encode slightly different versions of a gene, which may cause different phenotypic traits.
+Genes evolve due to natural selection and genetic drift of the alleles.
+When a gene is duplicated, the new copy can evolve a new function.

 Gene (Wiktionary)